Today marks the start of July, but you'd be forgiven for missing the calendar page drop because you were face-deep in your favourite new gadget.

 Goodbye, iPad Air.
 Hello, smaller iPad Pro.
 Rather than refresh the old line after a longer-than-usual wait, Apple opted to shrink down last year's 12.9in iPad Pro to the more travel-friendly 9.7in – luckily while keeping the enhancements that came with the big guy.

 That means support for the Apple Pencil and the addition of the Smart Connector, which fits the Smart Keyboard and potentially more peripherals ahead, plus the tablet sees a big power boost and the TrueTone screen impresses.
-You'll pay a bit more than the previous model, but you won't find a better tablet around.
+You'll pay a bit more than the previous model (starting at RM2,700), but you won't find a better tablet around.

 Released: 28 March